Heart failure | Manawa ngoikore

 (Heart failure matters, UK, 2012)

 Heart failure can affect one side or both sides of your heart.
 The condition gets worse over time as your heart's pumping action becomes weaker.
 When your heart stops pumping blood properly, fluid starts to build up in different parts of your body, causing symptoms such as swelling of your feet, shortness of breath and tiredness.
-The term ‘congestive’ means different parts of your body collect too much fluid due to the poor circulation of blood.
+If you have congestive heart failure the term ‘congestive’ means that different parts of your body collect too much fluid due to the poor circulation of blood.

 Symptoms of heart failure develop slowly and can vary from person to person.
 They include:

-• shortness of breath with exercise or when lying flat – shortness of breath when lying down flat is caused by a build-up of fluid in your lungs
+• shortness of breath with exercise or when lying flat (this is caused by a build-up of fluid in your lungs)

 • swelling (also called oedema) of your feet, legs or tummy

-• reduced exercise tolerance – climbing stairs or walking may leave you tired, weak and short of breath
+• reduced ability to exercise – climbing stairs or walking may leave you tired, weak and short of breath

 • rapid heartbeat